OpenJobDescription/openjd-sessions-for-python/DEVELOPMENT.md

         1. The callback of the `*Runner` instance will, in turn, invoke a callback in the `Session` instance to tell the `Session` that the process has exited.
-        2. Once called, the callback in the `Session` instance will call a callback that is provided to the `Session` when it is constructed -- this is to asychronously inform the creator of the `Session` that the subprocess has exited.
+        2. Once called, the callback in the `Session` instance will call a callback that is provided to the `Session` when it is constructed, this asychronously informs the creator of the `Session` that the subprocess has exited.
     3. Runs the `LoggingSubprocess` within a Future and then returns while that runs.
         1. The thread/future that runs the `LoggingSubprocess`: